By Mayo Clinic Staff

 When to see a doctor

 Sometimes cancer cells may be dormant for years without causing harm.
-Then something happens that activates the cells, so they grow and make other cells.
-Not all of the growth factors for cancer have been found.
+Then something happens that activates the cells, so they grow and spread to other parts of the body.
+It's not clear why this occurs.

 For breast cancer survivors, factors that increase the risk of a recurrence include: